Lifetime Achievement Award for Pol Theis

 Pol Theis was notably a featured designer for East Coast Modern Contemporary Residential Architecture and Interiors, Luxury Interiors, Interiors New York, Interiors New York , and several other professional journals like Resident Dog and Art in Residence.
 Due to his skill in his industry, he was recognized as one of the Top 50 Designers in New York Spaces in 2012, 2013, 2014, 2015, 2016, 2017 and 2018.
 Likewise, he was presented with an award for apartment interior design from American Property Awards in 2015 and the Bloomberg Television International Property Award in 2011.

-Moreover, Pol Theis has been profiled numerous times in Vogue, The Telegraph, Architectural Digest, Elle Décor, the Wall Street Journal, Harpest Bazar, Elle Décor, Elle Decoration, Maison and Marie Claire.
+Moreover, Pol Theis has been profiled numerous times in Vogue, Architectural Digest, The Telegraph, The Wall Street Journal, Harper’s Bazaar, Elle Decor, Elle Decoration, Maison and Marie Claire.

 About Marquis Who’s Who®: